How to Address a Letter

 123 Sydney Street

-Addressing a letter is a task that most professionals will have to do throughout their career, whether they are writing to clients or sending a job application.
+Addressing a letter is a task that most professionals will undertake throughout their career, whether they are writing to clients or sending a job application.

 As there is a specific way of addressing professional letters, it is crucial to get it right.
-This will often be the first impression that the recipient has of you, so it's important to make it positive.
-If you follow this simple guide, you will be able to address your letters correctly every time.
+This is often the first impression the recipient has of you, so it's important to make it positive.
+If you follow this simple guide, you will know how to address your letters correctly every time.

 Explore more articles